Elections & Voting Explained

 Examples of direct democracy

 – A referendum, which can be national or take place in a particular area, and which involves the electorate in voting on a particular question.
 This may be binding on Government as with the recent AV referendum or it may be something that Government takes into account.
-In Britain the decision to hold a referendum has been taken by the national government or a local authority but in some countries, such as Italy and Switzerland, if enough signatures are collected then a referendum has to be held.
+In Britain, the decision to hold a referendum has been taken by the national government or local authority but in some countries, such as Italy and Switzerland, if enough signatures are collected then a referendum has to be held.
 Referendums, as proven by the 2016 European Union Membership vote and the Scottish Independence vote, do not always close an issue or produce an agreed decision.

 – People joining a campaign group such as opposing a new development or arguing for more rights for tenants in private rented housing.
 The campaign group may then use a variety of means of direct involvement to pursue its objectives such as a petition, a public meeting, a march, handing out leaflets or even civil disobedience such as that carried out by animal rights activists when breaking into laboratories were testing takes place on animals.
 The use of social media has become increasingly important for campaign groups.

 – Parliament has set up a process by which people can initiate and sign a petition online and if 100,000 people sign it then the topic can be debated in Parliament.
 However, an MP has to sponsor the topic and the Backbench Business Committee of MPs so the system is still controlled through the process of representative democracy.
-This is similar with the Recall of MPs which is being considered by Parliament.
-MPs will only be subject to the recall process, which also requires public signatures, if Parliament agrees that the MP has been involved in wrongdoing.
+This is similar to the Recall of MPs which is being considered by Parliament.
+MPs will only be subject to the recall process, which also requires public signatures if Parliament agrees that the MP has been involved in wrongdoing.
 In other countries recall can be initiated by citizens alone.

 – Some local councils have decentralised power to neighbourhood committees over some decisions and spending though the extent to which these really involve the public varies.